 I am an editor, scientist, and writer living in Massachusetts.

-I received my Ph.D. in Neuroscience from MIT, conducted postdoctoral research at UCLA and WSU, and done science writing and blogging.
+I received my PhD in neuroscience from MIT and conducted postdoctoral research at UCLA and WSU.
 I am currently the editor of Trends in Cognitive Sciences.
 When I am not putting together an issue, I am chasing after my two young daughters.

 My doctoral research with Nancy Kanwisher investigated face and scene processing in visual cortex.
 My postdoctoral studies in the lab of Tyrone Cannon focused on mental illness and genetics.
 My postdoctoral work in the lab of Noa Often investigated memory in healthy adults and children.